5 Reasons Why Dryer Won’t Turn OFF Unless Door Is Open – Let’s Fix It

 Remove the unit’s lint screen and open the dryer door.
 Refer to your manual to locate the screws that secure the control board to the inside of the top panel.
 Take them out with a screwdriver.
 Release all tabs holding down the console in place, using a flat head screwdriver.
 Pull up on the console to dislodge it from its slots.

-See also Dryer Makes Noise When Tumbling [SOLVED] - Let's Fix It
+See also 6 Most Common LG Dryer Problems and Solutions - Let's Fix It

 Locking tabs located on the left and right sides of the control board hold it in place.
 Release the tabs by pushing them to the left with your fingers.
 Next, pull out the harness plug from the connection receptacle on the control board.
 Remove the screw that secures the control board in place, and remove it from its mounting brackets.